Gecarcinus ruricola: Drosophila

 G. ruricola is the host organism for two species of commensal flies in the genus Drosophila.
 They were first observed on Montserrat by Henry Guernsey Hubbard in 1894, and presented at a scientific meeting later that year (where the crab was misidentified as Cardisoma guanhumi), but no further research was conducted until 1955, when specimens were again collected, this time from Mona Island, and named as Drosophila carcinophila by M. R. Wheeler.

 In 1967, a second species of fly, Drosophila endobranchia, was discovered on G. ruricola, although it also inhabits the closely related species G. lateralis.
 D. endrobranchia is not closely related to D. carcinophila, and this trait appears to have evolved convergently.
 (A third species of fly, Lissocephala powelli, has evolved a similar habit on Christmas Island, where it lives on the land crabs Gecarcoidea lalandii, Geograpsus crinipes, and Cardisoma carnifex, and the terrestrial hermit crab Birgus latro.)
 D. endobranchia evolved from a group of species that breeds on fungi or bark, while D. carcinophila evolved from a group that breeds on cacti.

 The flies spend most of their lives on the crab, and are reluctant to leave.
 They do not need to flee predators, because the crabs they inhabit are fast animals and will flee:

 The flies … hardly move at all, are extremely reluctant in leaving their host crabs and are hard pushed to take flight.
 Although the flies are sluggish, the crabs on which they reside are anything but.
 Chasing after crabs through a pitch-black jungle (growing on a razor-sharp labyrinthine limestone ground), while trying to aspirate flies from their carapaces is not trivial.
 Obtaining large amounts of flies in this way is simply a nightmare.

 The eggs are laid around the crab's compound eyes; the first-instar larvae migrate to the crab's nephritic pad, and live there, feeding on the microbes that cleanse the crab's urine.
 The second instar is spent in the crab's gill chamber.
 The third instar has the larvae return to the mouthparts before falling to the ground to pupate.

 Linnaeus

-Carl Linnaeus described the species in 1758 (the starting point for zoological nomenclature), noting the species' annual migrations from the forests to the coast (Habitat in America, sylvas vastissimis agminibus quotannis deserens littora maris petiturus: "lives in America; every year, an army marches out of the forests towards the sea").
+Carl Linnaeus described the species in 1758 (the starting point for zoological nomenclature), noting the species' annual migrations from the forests to the coast (Habitat in America, sylvas vastissimis agminibus quotannis deserens littora maris petiturus: "lives in America; every year, an army marches out of the forests towards the seashore").